-What’s wrong with annual reviews – and 6 tips to improve them
+What’s Wrong with Annual Reviews – and 6 Tips to Improve Them

 Still, nearly a third of companies still do them, and another 18% check in biannually, according to research from Workhuman.
-Employees worry that sitting down once a year isn’t enough.
-Specifically, Workhuman found employees are concerned that:

-- their review won’t accurately reflect their performance (22%)
+- Their review won’t accurately reflect their performance (22%)

-- they won’t receive a bonus/raise (19%), and
+- They won’t receive a bonus/raise (19%), and

-- they had fewer opportunities to grow, and that will be reflected (12%).
+- They had fewer opportunities to grow, and that will be reflected (12%).

 “Annual reviews are not a bad idea, but they must be part of something larger and never stand alone as an indicator of performance,” says Rosette Cataldo, Vice President of Performance and Talent Strategy at Workhuman.
 “Many employees have grown weary with the traditional once-a-year appraisals and its clunky processes and managers can become overwhelmed with the shear amount of work it takes to look back and recall all that the employee contributed or fell short of delivering over the year.”